TechieCV

 PDF, DOC, or DOCX • under 5MB

-Emmanuel Gendre is a former Google recruiter turned professional resume writer.
-He's helped over 1,000 software engineers land interviews at top-tier companies.
-Emmanuel is passionate about sharing insider tips to empower job seekers.
+Emmanuel Gendre is a former Google recruiter and expert tech resume writer.
+He provides a specialized software engineering resume writing service that has helped over 1,000 developers and IT professionals land interviews at top-tier companies.

 Learn about the Levels System: the framework I developed to write amazing bullet points.
 Follow this 5 steps checklist to rank your resume within the top 1%.